cwcon/push/index.md

 ## A Different Technological Approach

-And because of its mission and focus, the journal itself and the means by which people [contribute](/contribute/) to it are based in technologies of source-level writing, in a radically open way.
-The entirety of *Push*, including its core scripts and templates as well as (eventually) its submissions and published issues, is openly available as a [GitHub repository](https://github.com/cwcon/push).
+To live by its own mission and focus, the journal itself and the means by which people [contribute](/contribute/) to it are based in technologies of source-level writing, in a radically open way.
+The entirety of *Push*, from its core scripts and templates to (eventually) its submissions and published issues, is openly available as a [GitHub repository](https://github.com/cwcon/push).
 There are no secrets here, and everything is open for review and improvement.